Fruit butter

-A fruit butter is a sweet spread made of fruit cooked to a paste, then lightly sweetened.
-It falls into the same category as jelly and jam.
+A fruit butter, or lekvar, is a sweet spread made of fruit cooked to a paste, then lightly sweetened.
+It falls into the same category as jelly and jam, but is differentiated by its completely smooth texture.
 Apple butter and plum butter are common examples, but fruit butters can be made from any firm fruit.
+Fruits with a higher water content may also be used if given longer cooking times.
+Other commonly used fruits are pears, peaches, cherries, nectarines, berries, squashes, and apricots.
 Fruit pastes, such as quince cheese are popular in Latin American countries, are similar but more highly sweetened and jelled.
-They are sold in shallow tins or as wrapped bricks, while fruit butters usually come in wide-mouthed jars.
+They are sold in shallow tins or as wrapped bricks, while fruit butters usually come in wide-mouthed jars and are more common in Central and Eastern Europe.